TuragaLab/flyvis/docs/docs/examples/__main__.md

-Main notebook containing relevant diagnostics and important figures for the manuscript.
+Main notebook containing relevant analysis steps, run for each ensemble.

+The script `notebook_per_ensemble.py' automatically copies this notebook to an ensemble directory and executes it for newly trained ensembles using papermill.

+**Warning:** You can loose your work!
+Don't edit automatically created copies of this notebook within an ensemble directory.
+Those will be overwritten at a rerun.
+Create a copy instead.

-It is automatically copied from \_\_main\_\_.ipynb and executed for newly trained ensembles using papermill.
+**Warning:** This notebook is not intended for standalone use.
+It is automatically copied to an ensemble directory and executed for newly trained ensembles using papermill.
+Adapt mindfully.

-This can also be updated and then triggered again by using the script `execute_ensemble_notebook.py'.

 ```
-from pathlib import Path
-import torch
-from torch import nn
+import logging
-from torch.nn import functional as nnf

 import matplotlib as mpl
 import matplotlib.pyplot as plt
-import pandas as pd
-import numpy as np
-from flyvision import results_dir

 from flyvision import EnsembleView

-import logging
 from flyvision.analysis.moving_bar_responses import plot_angular_tuning
-from flyvision.plots.plt_utils import add_cluster_marker, get_marker
+from flyvision.analysis.visualization.plt_utils import add_cluster_marker, get_marker

-logging.disable(100)
+logging.disable()

 mpl.rcParams["figure.dpi"] = 300